mike-rankin/ESP32_CoinCell_Color_TFT/README.md

 It is recommended to replace R4 with a different value depending on the capacity of your battery calculated with this equation.<br/>
 ![resistor](https://user-images.githubusercontent.com/4991664/97786463-7eb28e80-1b8a-11eb-8905-7eba92efdca3.png)<br/>

+If you are a developer and require a custom board of a different size of require different sensors then just let me know at 0miker0@gmail.com